North Hero, VT 05474

 Parking: Options for Knight Island parking include Knight Point State Park in North Hero (a three-mile crossing) or Kill Kare State Park in St. Albans (a five-mile crossing), where there is no parking fee for Knight Island campers.
 If launching a power boat, Kill Kare is your best option.
 Knight Point is fine for kayaks and canoes.
 The closest access (2 miles) is from North Hero village, where you may arrange private parking ($) through Hero’s Welcome General Store (tel: 802-372-4161).
 If traveling to Knight Island via water taxi, you should make your own parking and pickup arrangements through your water taxi operator.

 Knight Island is a “remote area” campground.
 Remote area campsites, while beautiful, are not for everybody.
 There are composting outhouses and there is no potable water supply.
 The island’s seven campsites, six of them with rustic log lean-tos, are situated approximately equidistant around the 2.5 mile shoreline, and are connected by a trail system.
 This gives you great privacy, but it also means you’re going to have to walk.
 From the state dock, it’s anywhere from 1/3 of mile to a mile to the campsites, and while your water taxi operator may be able to get you closer, you shouldn’t bring anything you’re not prepared to carry in and carry out.

 Camping is by reservation only on designated sites.
-A permit is necessary to camp and may be obtained at the caretaker's residence on the west shore.
-Reservations (2-night minimum unless traveling by paddlecraft) made within two weeks of your proposed stay are handled through Burton Island State Park.
+Reservations (2-night minimum) can be made online or through the reservation call center (1-888-409-7579) up to 11 months in advance.
 Maximum eight (8) persons per site; fourteen (14) night maximum stay.
-Fires are permitted in the designated fire rings.
+Fires are permitted in designated fire rings only.